-http://www.poetrylibrary.org.uk/news/library/?id=1388

-https://soundcloud.com/rommi-smith/sets/emily-berry-richard-price-and

 Subsequently, Ilkley Literature Festival staged two events about the project: one at Ilkley Literature Festival’s Words in the City poetry weekend in June, and one at the main Festival in October.

-Comments: Rommi: Inspired by the fruit of discussion at The Henry Moore Institute’s celebration of The Waste Land, I began to see the huge potential in collective curation as a strategy for challenging prejudice and promoting diversity.
+Comments: Rommi: “Inspired by the fruit of discussion at The Henry Moore Institute’s celebration of The Waste Land, I began to see the huge potential in collective curation as a strategy for challenging prejudice and promoting diversity.
 I saw collective curation as a method by which to engage with ‘outsider’ narratives and voices.
-Creative Case North offered an opportunity to explore collective curation as a resistance strategy, combative of prejudice.
+Creative Case NORTH offered an opportunity to explore collective curation as a resistance strategy, combative of prejudice.
 Working in collaboration, we, in essence, curated our own diverse, artistic, creative response to a major exhibition.
 In doing so, we organised our own alternative collective curation of the exhibition, writing poetic and narrative-based texts functioning as alternative ‘nameplates’ for the exhibition.

-As the scholar and thinker, Theodore Zeldin states:

-‘I particularly value conversations which are meetings on the borderline of what I understand and what I don't, with people who are different from myself.’
+As the scholar and thinker, Theodore Zeldin states ‘I particularly value conversations which are meetings on the borderline of what I understand and what I don't, with people who are different from myself.’

-Creative Case North provided a space, both literal and conceptual, for us to explore the borderlines of understanding and experience, and venture, creatively, into what is new, or unknown.
+Creative Case NORTH provided a space, both literal and conceptual, for us to explore the borderlines of understanding and experience, and venture, creatively, into what is new, or unknown.”

-Rachel: creatively re-energised and address ways of approaching the case for diversity with new enthusiasm
+Rachel: “Having the chance to explore without restriction made me feel creatively re-energised and I went back to ingapproaching the case for diversity with new enthusiasm.”